Mentors-Outreach/mentors-outreach/faq.md

     grid_items:
       - title: What is Mentors Outreach?
         content: >
-          Mentors Outreach a space to get inspired, ask questions, and share professional and personal skills and experiences, enabling you to build confidence and help challenge, motivate, inspire you at all stages of your career.
+          Mentors Outreach a space to get inspired, Ask and answer questions, post influential thoughts, and engage in meaningful conversations around professional goals and expand your curiosity enabling you to build confidence and help challenge, motivate, and inspire you at all stages of your career.
       - title: Is Mentors Outreach Free?
         content: |